COVID-19 and Reopening Schools

 - Clean and disinfect frequently touched objects and surfaces

-- Post signs in highly visible locations (e.g., school entrances, restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands and properly wearing a cloth face covering).
+- Post signs in highly visible locations (such as school entrances and restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands and properly wearing a face mask).

-- Broadcast regular announcements and communicating with staff and families such as on school websites, in emails, and on school social media accounts
+- Broadcast regular announcements and communicate with staff and families such as on school websites, in emails and on school social media accounts.

 Maintaining Healthy Environments